A Closer Look at the Rasmussen College – Tampa/Brandon Campus

 The Rasmussen College Tampa/Brandon campus is located in Hillsborough County, a short drive from the heart of downtown Tampa.
 With ample parking and lots of trees and green space surrounding the campus, it’s a serene setting in the middle of a major city.

-“Location is a big thing,” Stern says, noting that the campus sits just off Interstate 75 and E. Dr. MLK Jr. Boulevard, so getting to and from campus is a breeze.
+This convenient location sits just off Interstate 75 and E Dr. MLK Jr. Boulevard, so getting to and from campus is a breeze.

 What programs are offered at the Tampa/Brandon campus?